Saigon Kick

-Saigon Kick is an American hard rock band from Coral Springs, FL, that formed in 1988.
-When they recorded their debut album and second album the band consisted of lead vocalist Matt Kramer, lead guitarist Jason Bieler, bassist Tom Defile, and drummer Phil Varone.
+Saigon Kick is an American hard rock band from Coral Springs, Florida, that formed in 1988.
+When they recorded their debut album and second album the band consisted of lead vocalist Matt Kramer, lead guitarist Jason Bieler, bassist Tom DeFile, and drummer Phil Varone.
 The modern lineup consists of Jason Bieler, Steve Gibb, and Phil Varone.

-The band is mainly known for their second album The Lizard which reached number 80 on the Billboard 200, on the strength of its lead single "Love Is on the Way" which was a number 12 hit on the Billboard Hot 100 and is their only single to chart there.
-The album and "Love Is on the Way" have both been certified gold.
+The band is mainly known for their second album The Lizard which reached number 80 on the Billboard 200, on the strength of its lead single "Love Is On the Way" which was a number 12 hit on the Billboard Hot 100 and is their only single to chart there.
+The album and "Love Is On the Way" have both been certified gold.

 History

 Formation and mainstream success (1988–1992)

 The band was formed by lead vocalist Matt Kramer and guitarist Jason Bieler along with bassist Tom DeFile and drummer Phil Varone.
 They gained a following on the local club scene and generated enough of a buzz to be signed to Third Stone Records in 1990.
 Their self-titled debut album was released in 1991.
 The band toured extensively but the album only made a marginal showing on sales charts.

 They went immediately back into the studio to record their second album, The Lizard which was released in 1992.
-The album spawned the band's only hit single on the Billboard Hot 100 in the US, "Love Is on the Way", which reached number 12.
+The album spawned the band's only hit single on the Billboard Hot 100 in the US, "Love Is On the Way", which reached number 12.
 Just before touring for the album commenced, bassist Tom DeFile was fired.
 He was replaced by ex-Cold Sweat bassist Chris McLernon.
-In 1996, The Lizard, reached sales above 500,000 and was certified gold, their only album to achieve this certification.
+In 1996, The Lizard reached sales above 500,000 and was certified gold, their only album to achieve this certification.